 Verify the command reports "probe: TRIGGERED".
 If either query does

-not report the correct message then check your wiring and
+not report the correct message then it usually indicates an incorrect

 After completing the BL-Touch control pin and sensor pin tests, it is